-Domain Alignment is the core concept of DMARC.
-That is, verifying that the email address in the From header is the actual sender of the message.
-Practically, this means that the domain SPF check (which is based on Envelope From: or Return-Path address) and the DKIM signing domain (d=example.net) are in alignment with the message From: address.
-You can read more about DMARC domain alignment here.
+Domain Alignment is the core DMARC concept.
+It ensures that the email address in the From header is the actual sender of the message.
+This means that the domain SPF check (which is based on Envelope From: or Return-Path address) and the DKIM signing domain (d=example.net) align with the message From: address.

 How does a DMARC work with subdomains?

 By default, DMARC Record or policy implemented on the root domain level will automatically apply on all subdomain(s) levels, unless admins implement explicit DMARC Record on the subdomain(s) level.

 Can I Add a DMARC Record Without DKIM?